dotnet/csharplang/proposals/primary-constructors.md

 This would align non-record primary constructors more closely with record ones, in that members are always (at least conceptually) generated, albeit different kinds of members with different accessibilities.
 But it would also lead to surprising differences from how parameters and locals are captured elsewhere in C#.
 If we were ever to allow local classes, for example, they would capture enclosing parameters and locals implicitly.
 Visibly generating shadowing fields for them would not seem to be a reasonable behavior.

+Another problem often raised with this approach is that many developers have different naming conventions for parameters and fields.
+Which should be used for the primary constructor parameter?
+Either choice would lead to inconsistency with the rest of the code.

-All in all, visibly generating member declarations is really the name of the game for records, but much less so for non-records.
-Plus for classes there's a high risk that the generated member won't have the right accessibility.
-Those are the reasons why the main proposal opts for implicit capture, with sensible behavior (consistent with records) for explicit member declarations when they are desired.
+Finally, visibly generating member declarations is really the name of the game for records, but much more surprising and "out of character" for non-record classes and structs.
+All in all, those are the reasons why the main proposal opts for implicit capture, with sensible behavior (consistent with records) for explicit member declarations when they are desired.

 ## Remove instance members from initializer scope